marcxm/docker_samba4-dc/README.md

 Original project used Ubuntu Xenial as a base for the image, but since I find Debian much better fit here [and I also considered adding some more functionality here], I have decided to fork original project.

+It is enough to add these below environment variables for Samba4 DC to go up and be functional:

+      - DOMAIN=xms.local
+      - DOMAINPASS=mypassword
+      - HOSTIP=192.168.2.8
+      - INSECURELDAP=true

+The rest is there for more complicated setups, like the ones with Trusted Domains, etc.

 Original documentation below:

 # Samba Active Directory Domain Controller for Docker